DanWlker/making_sense_of_k8s/README.md

 ## Making sense of Kubernetes

-1. `Node` is a kubennetes word for computer (can be VM, physical hardware etc)
+1. `Node` is a kubernetes word for computer (can be VM, physical hardware etc)

-1. `pod`: A Pod is the smallest and simplest unit in the Kubernetes object model that you create or deploy.
+1. `Pod`: A Pod is the smallest and simplest unit in the Kubernetes object model that you create or deploy.
 It represents one (or sometimes more) running container(s) in a cluster

 1. `Ephemeral`: Fancy word for "temporary", pods are designed to be spun up, torn down, and restarted at a moment's notice, promotes immutability as well

+1. `ReplicaSet`: Maintains a stable set of replica Pods running at any given time.
+It's the thing that makes sure that the number of Pods you want running is the same as the number of Pods that are actually running.
+(You will probably never use ReplicaSets directly)

 ### Kubectl

 1. `kubectl get deployments`: create a deployment, needs `name` and `id of docker image`

+    ```sh
-    kubectl create deployment some--deployment-name-web --image=docker.io/username/some-docker-image:latest
+    kubectl create deployment {some-deployment-name-web} --image={docker.io/username/some-docker-image:latest}
+    ```

 1. `kubectl get pods`

-    - use `-o wide` to get a wide output
+    use `-o wide` to get a wide output, including ip address

+    ```sh
     kubectl get pods -o wide
+    ```

 1. `kubectl port-forward {pod-name} 8080:8080`